0 In Cookies & Bars

 Ingredients you most likely have in your pantry, except maybe the lemon.
 The only ‘ingredient’ you may not have is a Madeline pan, but luckily they are not that expensive and can be found in stores that sell bake ware or online.

-Directions for Classic Madeleines – phase 1
+How to Make Classic Madeleines – phase 1

 1. Mix flour, baking powder and salt.